harshitakanwa/Hotel-managment/README.md

 ## Project Requirements/Features

 ### 1. Admin
- * Add books
+ * Add Rooms, hotels etc
- * Confirm registration of user
+ * Updating room details ,prices
- * Can see all user details
+ * Can see all details of users
- * Remove/add users
+ * Remove/add Customers
  * Make others admin
- * Can see the books taken by user
+ * Can see the Bookings
- * Can track history of book (Users used)

 ### 2. User